Demonstration and frequency noise characterization of a 17 $\mu$m quantum cascade laser: Frequency noise

-Using the frequency noise PSD, one can also estimate the lineshape and FWHM linewidth of the QCL including the dominant $1/f$ noise below $100$~kHz.
-The FWHM linewidth can be calculated with a good approximation using the $\beta$-separation line method as described in reference \cite{didomenico2010}.
-The $\beta$-separation line is shown in Fig.\ref{fig:NoisePSD} as a green line.
-Noise components at frequencies greater than the cutoff defined by the crossing point between the $\beta$-separation line and the frequency noise PSD ($f_c=60$~kHz) are discarded in the estimation of the laser linewidth.
-The estimated FWHM linewidth evolution with the integration time is shown in Fig.\ref{fig:Linewidth}, solid red line.
-We find $\Delta\nu=240$~kHz at $1$~s integration time.
-The $\beta$-separation linewidth is not reported for small integration time ($<100$~$\mu$s) approaching the cutoff ($1/f_c=16$~$\mu$s) as the approximation discards high frequency noise components and therefore fails in estimating correctly the linewidth in this case \cite{didomenico2010}.
-To overcome the limitations of the $\beta$-separation line method we calculated the \SMU laser lineshape (Fig.\ref{fig:Linewidth} inset) at various integration time from the frequency noise PSD following reference \cite{elliott1982} and accounting for the integration time \cite{bishof2013,sow2014}.
-For integration times larger than $1$~ms, the lineshape is approaching a Gaussian distribution due to the $1/f$ noise contribution (Fig.\ref{fig:Linewidth} inset, blue and green lines).
-The corresponding FWHM linewidth are reported as square points on Fig.\ref{fig:Linewidth}, agreeing reasonably well with the $\beta$-separation line method.
-The former method under-estimates the linewidth by 10\% for pure 1/f noise \cite{didomenico2010}.
-A larger disagreement (20\%) between the $\beta$-separation line method and the laser lineshape calculation is observed in our case owing to the contribution of the white noise plateau.
-The calculated FWHM linewidth decreases with decreasing integration time, reaches a minimum of $30$~kHz at $33$~$\mu$s integration.
-For smaller integration, the linewidth is limited by the measurement time and therefore increases.\\
+The \emph{real} QCL lineshape is broadened by flicker noise and its width thus depends on the observation time.
+Both can be determined using the frequency noise PSD.
+The FWHM is calculated to a good approximation using the $\beta$-separation line method described by Di Domenico \emph{et al.}~\cite{didomenico2010}.
+The $\beta$-separation line, shown as a green line in Figure~\ref{fig:NoisePSD}, is defined by $ 8 \ln(2) f / \pi^2$.
+The line separates the PSD into two regions: (i) below the cut-off defined by the crossing point between the line and the QCL frequency noise PSD ($f_{\mathrm{c}}\sim100$~kHz), and (ii) above $f_{\mathrm{c}}$.
+Region (i) is characterized by slow frequency modulation, where the noise has a high modulation index and thus contributes to the laser width.
+Region (ii) is characterized by fast frequency modulation, and thus low modulation index frequency fluctuations which contribute only to the wings of the line shape.
+These latter are consequently discarded in the estimation of the laser width.
+The estimated FWHM line width is given by $\sqrt{8\ln(2)A}$, with $A$ the area under the PSD in region (i).
+Figure~\ref{fig:Linewidth}a (black line) shows its evolution with the integration time $T_\textrm{int}$ (corresponding to the inverse of the lowest Fourier frequency considered).
+It reaches 350~kHz at $T_\textrm{int}=1$~s.
+It is not reported for small integration times $T_\textrm{int}<5/f_c=50$~\textmu s as the $\beta$-separation line method discards high frequency noise components and therefore fails to estimate correctly the line width for $T_\textrm{int}\times f_c<5$~\cite{didomenico2010}.
+To overcome this, we have calculated the \SMU laser line shape from the frequency noise PSD following reference \cite{elliott1982} and accounting for the integration time \cite{bishof2013,sow2014} (see \textbf{Figure~\ref{fig:Linewidth}} b)).
+The corresponding FWHM line widths are reported as square points on Figure~\ref{fig:Linewidth}.
+They are in moderate agreement with the $\beta$-separation line approximation.
+The latter is known to under-estimate the line width by $\sim$ 10\% for pure $1/f$ noise~\cite{didomenico2010}.
+A larger $\sim20$\% disagreement is observed in our case, which we attribute to the contribution from the white noise plateau.
+The calculated line width decreases with integration time, reaching a minimum of 49~kHz when $T_{\rm int} = 20$~$\mu$s.
+For shorter $T_\textrm{int}$, the line width is Fourier limited by the measurement time and therefore increases again.